nichia/campoutz/README.md

 # Campoutz

-Looking for campgrounds for your next camping trip?
+Looking for a camping location for your next camping trip?
 Explore Campoutz to find public campgrounds across the US.
+Signup and login to search for campgrounds by State.
+You can then save to your favorites the campgrounds that you would like to visit.

 ## Installation